-Everyone's first meal at camp will be the Saturday evening barbecue, regardless of the food service plan barbeque vou chosen.
-The will immediately following the opening flag ceremony.
+Everyone's first meal at camp will be the Friday evening barbecue.
+The BBQ will be held immediately following the opening flag ceremony.
 No visitors please.
-Due to the messy nature of a BBQ Picnic, Troops are welcome to wear "Class B" uniforms to retreat and dinner on Saturday as we do not want your "Class A" field uniforms BBQ stained on the first day of camp.
+Due to the messy nature of a BBQ Picnic, Packs are welcome to wear "Class B" uniforms to retreat and dinner on Friday as we do not want your official uniforms BBQ stained on the first day of camp.